ForkTown23/CurricularDiffJUP/README.md

 9/8/22:
 - [x] Executive Summary

-9/9/22
+9/9/22cd
-- [ ] Code for new and removed courses (i.e. those with no match)
+- [x] Code for new and removed courses (i.e. those with no match)
+- [ ] Think a better solve than ^^ because it's ass (just dump them as unrecognized courses)
+- [ ] Include thme in the pretty print
 - [ ] New to-JSON print